SarahAmiraslani/sarahamiraslani.github.io/_projects/3_project.md

 # Acknowledgments

-We thank the ACE Science Center (ASC) for maintaining the ACE spacecraft data, and acknowledge the support of NASA’s National Space Science Data Center, the Space Physics Data Facility, and Edward C. Stone of Caltech, the Principal Investigator for the ACE project.
+I would like to thank the ACE Science Center (ASC) for maintaining the ACE spacecraft data, and acknowledge the support of NASA’s National Space Science Data Center, the Space Physics Data Facility, and Edward C. Stone of Caltech, the Principal Investigator for the ACE project.

-We would also like to thank Dr. Liang Zhao for supporting our capstone project and providing Heliospheric Current Sheet (HCS) Indexes.
+Additionally, thank you Dr. Liang Zhao for supporting our capstone project and providing Heliospheric Current Sheet (HCS) Indexes.